russfeld/ksucs-hugo/content/0-basic-content/02-reveal-example.md

 ### Info

-This theme includes a special template for developing presentations using [Reveal.js](https://github.com/hakimel/reveal.js/).
+This theme includes a special template for developing presentations using [Reveal.js](https://revealjs.com/).

 To do this, there are a few steps:

-1. Create a markdown file with the `.md` file extension
+1. Create an html file with the `.html` file extension
 2. Use the following frontmatter:

 ```yaml